-Summer 2020: The repair of Dark Gulch creek crossing on Old Haul Road in Pescadero Creek County Park is complete on schedule (in spite of the 2-week hiatus while the construction crew helped fight the CZU Lightning Complex Fires)
+October 2020: Dark Gulch creek crossing repair on Old Haul Road in Pescadero Creek County Park is complete on schedule (in spite of the 2-week hiatus while the construction crew helped fight the CZU Lightning Complex Fires)

 - Project Overview (Presented to RCD Board 3/26/20)

 - Dark Gulch Project Photo Gallery & Videos

 - Weekly Construction Updates (pdf)

 - Links to San Mateo County Parks’ project pages:

 Have questions about the Dark Gulch project?
 Want to be added to the mailing list for weekly construction updates?
 Contact RCD Project Manager Sara Polgar (sara “at” sanmateoRCD.org)

 Background: Old Haul Road

 The Old Haul Road in present-day Pescadero Creek County Park follows the historic route through the redwoods of a railroad line originally built by the Santa Cruz Lumber Company in the 1930s and 40s to haul logs to its mill.
 The lumber company converted it to a truck road in the 1950’s, and in 1971 San Mateo County purchased the property as a county park.
 Today, the unpaved road is a popular hiking and biking route, and is essential vehicle access for park management, emergency response and fire protection.